How to Become a Carroll College Club

 - You must have at least 10 committed members

-- Write a Constitution for your club (see info. below on how to write a constitution) and gather 10 committed members for this club.
+- Write a constitution for your club.
+See the information below on how to write a constitution, and what should be in your constitution.

-- Attend a Senate meeting to present your club constitution and be prepared to answer questions about your club such as the purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.
+- You will attend a Senate meeting to present your club’s constitution and club.
+Be prepared to answer questions about your club such as its purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.

 How to write a Club Constitution